 Student Enrollment Demographics

-Black Hawk College’s athletic department sponsors men’s and women’s teams in diverse sports such as basketball, baseball, volleyball, softball, and golf.
+The athletic department sponsors men’s and women’s teams in diverse sports such as basketball, baseball, volleyball, softball, and golf.
 The athletic teams compete in the intercollegiate sports as a member of the National Junior College Athletic Association (NJCAA), Arrowhead Conference, and Illinois N4C Conference.
 The sports teams are nicknamed the Warriors.
-The colors are Black and Gold.
+The colors are black and gold.

 Additional School Information